 Director & Counsellor

-Martin is a qualified counsellor, who has been involved in a wide variety of activities in both his work and personal life.
+Martin has been involved in a wide variety of activities in both his work and personal life.
 Based in Singapore and the Asia Pacific region since 1990, he has had multiple experiences of living in remote locations and in challenging conditions which few professional people can match.
 His work in small, medium and large organizations has been invaluable in giving him direct insight into the many forms of anxiety in the workplace, including stress, bullying, discrimination, difficulties in adaptation, handling difficult managers and colleagues, burn out and the specific challenges associated with overseas postings.
 Martin’s personal and career experience has given him a high level of cultural sensitivity and understanding and an outlook on life which is both balanced and informed.

 Martin’s path into counselling began in 2002 following a personal tragic and unexpected bereavement.
 While his heart lay in counselling and helping others, it was only in 2015 that he committed fully to this path.
 He then started working with clients through individual and group therapy and long-term support to help them make real and lasting changes, enabling them to lead more fulfilling lives.

 Martin connects with people of all ages in a genuine and empathetic manner and believes his own successes and failures have helped him develop his core personal value of respect for others.
-He is passionate about working with individuals & families to help them make the best use of their strengths and resources in order to improve their lives.
-It is his core belief that in knowing and understanding ourselves, we become stronger and happier people and better equipped to deal with life’s challenges.
+He is passionate about working with individuals, couples & families to help them make the best use of their strengths and resources in order to improve their lives.
+It is his belief that, in knowing and understanding ourselves, we become stronger and happier people and better equipped to deal with life’s challenges.

 Martin founded Harmony Counselling in early 2020, recognising that what he has learned through hard-won experience could be of value to others.
 He is a Clinical Member and Registered Counsellor with the Singapore Association for Counselling (SAC).